brycewray/zola_solo/content/posts/2019/01/post-3/index.md

 Text here.

-And here is an example of how to use the `img` shortcode in `/layouts/shortcodes` (note that the images must be in the same folder with the content, because of how Hugo bundles do image processing, so that's why the `src` references don't include a folder upfront):
+And here is an example of how to use the `imgc` shortcode in `/templates/shortcodes`:

 {{ imgc(path="posts/2019/01/post-3/screen-cap-from-Pippin-Williamson-s-page-builders-review.png", alt="Screen capture showing shortcodes from a WordPress page builder", width=986, height=482) }}